m-zakeri/m-zakeri.github.io/content/pages/about.md

 Title: About Me
-Author: Morteza
+Author: Morteza Zakeri
 URL:
 save_as: index.html

 Hello and welcome!
-I am a third year Computer Engineering (C.E.)
-Ph.D. student at [Iran University of Science and Technology (IUST)](http://www.iust.ac.ir/en){:target="_blank"}.
-I received my B.Sc. in Computer Engineering / *software* from [Arak University](http://en.araku.ac.ir/){:target="_blank"} and my M.Sc. degree from [Iran University of Science and Technology (IUST)](http://www.iust.ac.ir/en){:target="_blank"}.
+I am a forth year computer science Ph.D. student at [Iran University of Science and Technology (IUST)](http://www.iust.ac.ir/en){:target="_blank"}.
+I received my B.Sc. in computer science / *software* from [Arak University](http://en.araku.ac.ir/){:target="_blank"} and my M.Sc. degree in the same field from [Iran University of Science and Technology (IUST)](http://www.iust.ac.ir/en){:target="_blank"}.
 This website summarizes me and my works :)

 ## Research Interests
 > Towards better software systems by automating laborious tasks in software engineering through the intelligent reverse engineering techniques

+### Overview
+* Automated software engineering (code generation, testing, and debugging)
+* Software reverse engineering, re-engineering, and refactoring
+* Compilers, program analysis, and transformation
+* Machine learning and natural language processing applications in software engineering
+* Machine learning applications in medical engineering
+* Machine learning applications in sociology (computational sociology)

+### Research statement
-My research interests are about empirical and automated software engineerin (EaASE), especially [automated software refactoring](https://m-zakeri.github.io/CodART), [testing](https://github.com/m-zakeri/benchmark), [test data generation](https://m-zakeri.github.io/iust_deep_fuzz), dynamic software analysis and applying machine learning in software engineering.
+ My research interests are about empirical and automated software engineering (EASE), focused on [refactoring](https://m-zakeri.github.io/CodART), [testing](https://github.com/m-zakeri/benchmark), [test data generation](https://m-zakeri.github.io/iust_deep_fuzz), static analysis, and applying machine learning in software engineering.

-Software engineering is a very complex task because software systems and ecosystems are inherently complex, intangible, and unpredictable!
+Software engineering is intricate because software systems and ecosystems are inherently complex, intangible, and unpredictable.
-Software engineers must deal with numerous problems during the software development life cycle (SDLC), mainly software testing and maintenance.
-Automating software engineering activities efficiently not only increase the quality of these activities but also leads to an economic saving.
+Software engineers must deal with non-trivial activities such as testing, quality assurance, and maintenance during the software development life cycle (SDLC).
+Efficient automation of these activities not only increases processes quality but also leads to economic savings.

-Unfortunately, search-based software engineering (SBSE) fails to cope with many complex problems in measuring and improving software quality.
+Unfortunately, search-based software engineering (SBSE) techniques fail to automate emerging tasks such as measuring and improving software quality in practice.
-I use machine learning software engineering (MLSE) besides SBSE to address open problems in automating  SDLC activities, including software testing, debugging, repair, and maintenance.
+I use machine learning software engineering (MLSE) besides SBSE to address open problems in automating SDLC activities, including refactoring, testing, debugging, repair, and maintenance.

-During my M.Sc., I applied deep learning to statistically capture the format of complex file structures and then built a generative model to [generate new test data for file format fuzzer](https://m-zakeri.github.io/iust_deep_fuzz).
+During my M.Sc., I applied deep learning to learn the complex files formats grammar and then built a generative model to [generate new test data for file format fuzzer](https://m-zakeri.github.io/iust_deep_fuzz).
 For the time being, as part of my Ph.D. thesis, I have focused on [measuring and improving the testability of software systems artifacts](https://m-zakeri.github.io/ADAFEST).

-### Research Interests in Details
-* Automated software engineering, testing, and debugging.
-* Software reverse engineering, re-engineering, and refactoring.
-* Software security and source code analysis (dynamic and static analysis).
-* Machine learning and deep learning applications in software engineering.
-* Machine learning and deep learning applications in sociology (computational sociology)

 ## Current Position